Is Breeze a Good Airline? Full Review + Expert Guide

 - Point-to-point network and limited planes in service means delays can pile up

 As we’ve said with many point-to-point airlines, it’s best to fly earlier in the day, if possible, to avoid rolling delays for departures later in the day.
-And of course, you’ll get the most value from the airline if you avoid add-ons, but even then, Breeze’s fees are reasonable.
+And of course, you’ll get the most value from the airline if you avoid add-ons, but even then, Breeze’s fees are reasonable, as noted in many Breeze Airways reviews.

 Read more about some of the lesser-known airlines we find great cheap flights on: